SuryaTanukuT/FullStackInterviewPrep/React/Event Handling/Event_Handling.md

 - No polyfills needed — React handles event normalization.
 - Works in all modern browsers via React’s synthetic event system.

----

-Let me know if you’d like a cheat sheet for common events like `onChange`, `onBlur`, `onSubmit`, or tips on preventing unnecessary re-renders!